flix-tech/RevPy/README.md

 ## Features

-- Single leg optimizers (EMSRb, EMSRb-MR)
+- Single leg optimizer (EMSRb)
-- Fare transformation for undifferentiated fare structures
+- Fare transformation for unrestricted fare structures
+- EMSRb for unrestricted fare structures (EMSRb-MR)

 ## TODO
- - example notebook
+ - Example notebook
- - leg bid price calculator for networks using deterministic LP method
+ - Leg bid price calculator for networks using deterministic LP method
+ - Based on this, implementation of DAVN

 ## Literature
 1. Talluri, K. and van Ryzin, G.: _The Theory and Practice of Revenue Management_, Springer (2004)